Ford Focus (fourth generation): ST-Line

-The ST-Line trim level is an aggressively-styled version of the Focus.
-It includes addition of a dark-finished 17-inch wheels, sports body kit, large diffuser, functional roof spoiler, lower wing elements, and polished twin tailpipes.
-It is also equipped with sports-tuned suspension which is tuned to reach a balance between dynamic handling and comfort.
+The ST-Line trim level includes dark-finished 17-inch wheels, a sports body kit, large diffuser, functional roof spoiler, lower wing elements, and polished twin tailpipes.

 Vignale

 The Vignale trim level is a luxury-oriented version of the Focus.
-It offers extra equipments and styling changes.
-It includes satin aluminium elements as well as a signature Vignale mesh grille.
-Other features include larger 18-inch wheels, LED headlights, heads-up display for the navigation and other functions plus Active Park Assist.
-There is also a contrasting stitching on the dashboard, full leather trim with Vignale badging, a B&O sound system, and multi-colour ambient lighting.
+It offers extra equipment and styling changes, such as satin aluminium elements and a signature Vignale mesh grille.
+It has 18-inch wheels, leather interior trim, a heads-up display, the ability to park itself in a space, and a Bang & Olufsen sound system.

 Active

 The Active trim level is a crossover-styled version of the Focus.
 To give a rugged styling to the car, it features bespoke front end design, off-road styled accessories such as black protective wheel arches and rocker claddings and front/rear skid plates.
 The ground clearance also is lifted by 30 mm.
 This model is available in hatchback and station wagon body styles.

 In China, the estate model was released in November 2020 with a reworked front fascia and marketed as the Focus Shooting Brake.